 Best bets for initial deployment are those IDNs where a vendor has converted one or few product categories but struggles to sell across the portfolio.
 The easiest way to get field-based account management up and running is by adding it to the job of the Sales Manager.
 We’ve seen limited positive results when the Sales Manager takes on this new field role for an IDN and its constituent hospitals, letting the Sales Rep continue hitting her traditional hospital call points.
 While the Sales Manager is usually a better candidate than the Sales Rep for delivering the business-to-business sales messages, the Manager’s field coaching tends to evaporate when their time shifts to IDN selling.
 Greater results can be obtained by making a targeted investment in a new field-based account manager for select IDNs.
 This field-based account manager’s role can be defined by how each large IDN buys – how they organize their contracting, Value Analysis Committee, and how they want to be converted.

-See how The Alexander Group helps Medical Device companies.
+See how the Alexander Group helps Healthcare companies.